 2. Explain the role of OEO as a neutral fact-finder and/or facilitator for a resolution process, which may include an investigation.
 When OEO conducts an investigation, OEO seeks to determine the facts surrounding the allegation and whether those facts constitute a violation of EP 15, or other policies within the purview of OEO.
 See Investigation Process below.

 3. Explain alternative options, including confidential resources available on-campus and within the community that may provide counseling and support to the complainant.

 4. Explain the processes OEO may use for responding to the allegation, which may include the steps involved in pursuing an informal resolution or a formal investigation, among other options.

-5. Explain that OEO takes the complainant’s privacy seriously, but limitations exist on Those limitations include:
+5. Explain that OEO takes the complainant’s privacy seriously, but limitations exist on confidentiality.
+Those limitations include:

 c.
 Mandatory Reporting to Law Enforcement: OEO is required to report suspected child abuse, elder abuse, or abuse of persons with diminished capacity to law enforcement agencies.
 If the Complainant(s) is under the age of 18, OEO may be required to report information to law enforcement.

 d.
 CLERY Act Reporting: OEO is required to report statistical information related to certain types of crimes occurring on campus for inclusion in the WSU Annual Fire and Security Report.
 These reports do not include the names of the involved parties.